AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Triangle.md

     selectStroke: "5 #FF0000"
 });

-// create the second triangle annotation triangle2 = controller.triangle();
+// create the second Triangle annotation triangle2 = controller.triangle();

 // set the position of the second annotation